chettle3/ABM_Disease_Modeling/README.md

 In the case that frames were saved, VirtualDub can be used to create a video.
 This software was not written by us; all credit goes to Avery Lee (a copy of the executable files was placed in this GitHub for convenience).
 For more details on how to use this software, visit https://www.virtualdub.org/.

 Our simulations in video form are publically available at https://www.youtube.com/playlist?list=PL2anvfQdkVC6YSsrAosSeLdKwS_g0H3Ts.
+To view these videos in the Jupyter Notebook, run the subsequent cells containing calls to YouTubeVideo.

+Finally, to see the SIR models (both the original and the one for reinfection, run the remaining two cells.
+To obtain the same graphs shown in the images, change the values of the initial_conditions and beta accordingly.
+Note that the initial conditions if not specified are \[1000,1,0\].

 The work breakdown in our group was as follows:
 * Matei Gheorghiu